Walled garden at Croome

 The privately owned historic gardens are a key part of Croome’s landscape designed by ‘Capability’ Brown.
 Although we look after the rest of the parkland, the walled garden is owned by Chris and Karen Cronin who acquired it separately and rescued it from ruin nearly 15 years ago.

-They have restored many of the buildings and large greenhouses with great care and attention but much more work is still to be carried out.
-We've been working with Chris and Karen to open the 18th-century walled gardens for visitors to enjoy again in 2016.
+They have restored many of the buildings and large greenhouses with great care and attention but much more work is still to be carried out with the help of a team of volunteers and gardeners.

 What to expect

-You'll be able to see the extensive restoration work on the greenhouses, the beautiful border planting, the rose garden and working vegetable plots of the five acres walled garden.
+You'll be able to chat to volunteers and see the extensive restoration work on the greenhouses, the beautiful border planting, the rose garden and working vegetable plots of the five acres walled garden.

 How to find the walled garden